Gauss-Manin Connection in Disguise: Dwork Family: Abstract

 \section{Abstract}

-We study the enhanced moduli space $\textsf{T}$ of the Calabi-Yau $n$-folds arising from Dwork family and describe a unique vector field $\textsf{R}$ in $\textsf{T}$ with certain properties with respect to the underlying Gauss-Manin connection.
+We study the moduli space $\textsf{T}$ of the Calabi-Yau $n$-folds arising from the Dwork family and enhanced with bases of the $n$-th de Rham cohomology with constant cup product and compatible with Hodge filtration.
+We also describe a unique vector field $\textsf{R}$ in $\textsf{T}$ which contracted with the Gauss-Manin connection gives an upper triangular matrix with some non-constant entries which are natural generalizations of Yukawa couplings.
 For $n=1,2$ we compute explicit expressions of $\textsf{R}$ and give a solution of $\textsf{R}$ in terms of quasi-modular forms.
+The moduli space $\T$ is an affine variety and for $n=4$ we give explicit coordinate system for $\T$ and compute the vector field $\textsf{R}$ and the $q$-expnasion of its solution.